nkabbara/nkabbara.github.io/docs/camping-sierra-de-la-ventana.md

 </figure>
 <figure>
     <img src="assets/la-ventana-akward-pose.JPG">
-    <figcaption>I had to hold that pose for 30 minutes to fill 1.5L of water from the only source around. <i>Weird right foot due to cropping out a person.</i></figcaption>
+    <figcaption>I had to hold that pose for 30 minutes to fill 1.5L of water from the only source around.</figcaption>
 </figure>
 <figure>
     <img src="assets/la-ventana-night-tent.JPG">